jakubkrzysztofsikora/asp-net-core-api-training/readme.md

 ## Agenda 11/10/2017

 1. **Creating the solution**
+2. **Incorporating SQL Database with Entity Framework**
 2. **Implementing authentication**
-3. **Implementing two endpoints** one only for logged users and the other
+3. **Implementing two endpoints** - one only for logged in users and the other for not authenticated users

 ## Agenda 18/10/2017

-1. **Incorporating SQL Database with Entity Framework
-2. **Using Database in ASP.NET Core API to present data to the end user**
+1. **Using Database in ASP.NET Core API to present data to the end user**
-3. **Using Database in ASP.NET Core API to insert and update new data**
+2. **Using Database in ASP.NET Core API to insert and update new data**